iterative/dvc.org/content/docs/command-reference/checkout.md

 The execution of `dvc checkout` does the following:

-- Scans all `dvc.lock` and `.dvc` files to compare the hash values saved in their `outs` fields against the actual data files or directories in the workspace (similar to `dvc status`).
+- Scans all `dvc.lock` and `.dvc` files to compare the hash values of its
+  <abbr>outputs</abbr> against the actual data files or directories in the
+  workspace (similar to `dvc status`).
 Scanning is limited to the given `targets` (if any).
 See also options `--with-deps` and `--recursive` below.